 Similar to the Facebook share you can decide who to share it to on LinkedIn and you can add a comment.

-In contrast to the other options, which allow you to share with a wide audience, the email sharing is probably best used to quickly let a few people know about a new project/tool.
-For example colleagues within your organisation.
+In contrast to the other options, which allow you to share with a wide audience, email sharing is probably best used to quickly let a few people know about a new project/tool.
+For example colleagues within your organization or specific participant groups.

 Selecting the Email icon will open a draft email in the user's email client.